sungminlee417/Evernote-Clone/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## About the Evernote Clone

-This application is an Evernote clone featuring both backend and frontend technologies using the PERN stack.
+This Evernote clone is a PERN stack application using React/Redux for the frontend, and Express/PostgresSQL for the backend.
+This app allows users to create notes/notebooks.
+Users also have the ability to edit their notes/notebooks as long as the changes pass validations listed on the backend.